waynepallen/core/doc/development-guides/api/deployment_role.md

 ### Deployment-Role API

-DeploymentRoles provide the default values for node-roles in a snapshot.
+DeploymentRoles provide the default values for node-roles in a deployment.
 They are populated from the role's template during import.

 Unlike node-roles, they do not store any inbound or system data.